An Elementary Formal Proof of the Group Law on Weierstrass Elliptic Curves in any Characteristic: Discussion

 \subsection{Future projects}

 Formalising the group law opens the doors to an expansive array of possible further work.
-For instance, an immediate project would be to formalise elliptic curves over a discrete valuation ring and prove that the reduction modulo its maximal ideal is a group homomorphism.
-Another project would be to formalise an inductive definition of division polynomials to understand the structure of the torsion subgroup and define the Tate module.
+An immediate project would be to enrich the API for nonsingular points by adding basic functorial properties with respect to a base change to a field extension $ K / F $.
+For instance, this could be defining the induced map $ E(F) \to E(K) $, or if $ K / F $ is Galois, computing the subgroup of $ E(K) $ invariant under the action of $ \mathrm{Gal}(K / F) $ to be precisely $ E(F) $.

+It is worth noting the two ongoing projects by each of the two authors.
+DKA is formalising an inductive definition of division polynomials to understand the structure of the $ n $-torsion subgroup $ E[n] $ to compute the structure of the $ \ell $-adic Tate module $ \varprojlim_n E[\ell^n] $, while JX is formalising a proof that the reduction map $ E(K) \to E(R / \mathfrak{m}) $ is a group homomorphism for a discrete valuation ring $ R $ with fraction field $ K $ and maximal ideal $ \mathfrak{m} $.

-One could explore the theory over local fields, such as defining formal groups, classifying reduction types, or stating Tate's algorithm.
-These are useful for the global theory, where one could define the Selmer and Tate--Shafarevich groups, prove the Mordell--Weil theorem, or state the Birch and Swinnerton-Dyer conjecture.
-Over finite fields, one could verify the correctness of primality and factorisation algorithms as well as cryptographic protocols, or prove the Hasse--Weil bound or the Weil conjectures for elliptic curves.
+In the longer run, one could explore the rich arithmetic theory over specific fields.
+Once the theory of local fields is sufficiently developed in \texttt{mathlib}, one could define the formal group of an elliptic curve, classify its reduction types, or state Tate's algorithm.
+These will be useful for the global theory, where one could define the Selmer and Tate--Shafarevich groups, give a Galois cohomological proof of the Mordell--Weil theorem, or state the full Birch and Swinnerton-Dyer conjecture.
+Over a finite field, one could verify the correctness of primality and factorisation algorithms as well as cryptographic protocols, or prove the Hasse--Weil bound or the Weil conjectures for elliptic curves.

-Ultimately, the long-term goal is to redefine elliptic curves in \texttt{mathlib} as in \cref{rem} and prove \cref{prop:weierstrass}, but this will require a version of the Riemann--Roch theorem, whose proof will require a robust theory of sheaves of modules and their cohomology.
+Ultimately, a long term goal would be to redefine elliptic curves in \texttt{mathlib} as in \cref{rem} and prove \cref{prop:weierstrass}, but this will require a version of the Riemann--Roch theorem, whose proof will require a robust theory of sheaves of modules and their cohomology.